SummerGautier/ascii-transformer/README.md

 ### About

 Using text transformer cli tool, you can transformer any input file into various formats: ascii-drawing, binary, hex, numeric, utf-8.
+This is a hobby project to practice C++ in a random project I thought up.

 **WARNING:** some translations are **_lossy_** if input file contains incompatible data for the destination formatt.
 A best-effort attempt is made.